NiklasEi/bevy_game_template/README.md

 To deploy newer versions, just run the `deploy-github-page` workflow again.

+Note that this does a `cargo build` and thus does not work with local dependencies.
+Consider pushing your "custom Bevy fork" to GitHub and using it as a git dependency.

 # Getting started with Bevy

 You should check out the Bevy website for [links to resources][bevy-learn] and the [Bevy Cheat Book] for a bunch of helpful documentation and examples.
-I can also recommend the [official Bevy Discord server][bevy-discord] to keep up to date with the development and get feedback + help from other Bevy users.
+I can also recommend the [official Bevy Discord server][bevy-discord] for keeping up to date with the development and getting help from other Bevy users.

 # Known issues